-Contrary to what you might expect, many crisis workers -- the ones who enjoy their jobs, at least -- tell CNN they are pretty happy people.
-Their work is rooted in hope and resilience, tending to attract people with an optimistic view of humanity and a larger-than-average capacity for empathy.
+Contrary to what you might expect, many crisis workers -- the ones who enjoy their jobs, at least -- tell CNN they are happy people.
+Because the work is rooted in hope and resilience, it tends to attract people with an optimistic view of humanity and a larger-than-average capacity for empathy.

 While most crisis workers say they're drawn to the field to help others, many say they get plenty out of it, too.
-A fair share get into the work after losing someone to suicide, illness or natural causes, emerging from the abyss with an altruistic bend.
-No one gets in it for the money, but constant listening and sharing has its own therapeutic benefits.
+A fair share get into the work after losing someone to suicide, illness or natural causes and emerging from the abyss with an altruistic bend.
+No one gets in it for the money, but constant listening and sharing has its own therapeutic benefits, they say.

 What can they teach the rest of us about work-life balance?
 Above all, you have to take care of yourself before you can help others.
 Self-care is not just something hotline coordinator Erin Jones just preaches to clients and co-workers.
 "It's part of my job description," she said.

 Though they have bad days like everyone else, their coping mechanisms are tried and tested.
 Here's some of their advice for staying positive.

 1. Lean on support groups

 Janet Schnell of Jasper, Indiana, was looking for answers after her brother Kent died in 1995 at 30.
 Why didn't she notice?
 Why didn't she do anything to stop it?